Business Intelligence Degrees Online

 Certifications

-Some business intelligence degrees include exam prep for sought-after industry certifications.
-These are some valuable certificates to look for in a BI or data analytics program:
+Some business intelligence degrees include exam prep for industry certifications.
+These are some valuable certificates to look for in a BI education program:

 • Microsoft Certified: Power BI Data Analyst Associate: Microsoft’s popular credential for its Power BI suite validates your ability to prepare and model business data, visualize and present data, analyze data, and deploy and manage BI projects.
 Training and certification in Power BI will make a valuable addition to your business intelligence degree program.